 Which Fitbit: what you get in the box

 The Fitbit Zip ships with tracker, silicone and metal clip, wireless sync dongle, replaceable battery and battery door tool.

 The Fitbit One comes with tracker, silicone and metal clip, wireless sync dongle, charging cord and sleep wristband.

 The Fitbit Flex includes tracker within wristband (small and large), wireless sync dongle, and charging cable.

-The Fitbit Force comes with tracker within wristband (either small or large), wireless sync dongle, and charging cable.
+The Fitbit Force (discontinued) came with tracker within wristband (either small or large), wireless sync dongle, and charging cable.